ankitchamke/100-days-of-code/README.md

 - Simulated game messages using if-else conditions
 - Wrote conditional checks for club entry and birthday card eligibility
 - Learned about Boolean variables and how they influence decision-making in functions

 ---

+### Day 13: June 18, 2025 Wednesday)
+**Today's Progress:**
+- Learned how to read and write files using Python
+- Used open(), read(), readline(), and readlines() functions
+- Practiced writing to files in both write ("w") and append ("a") modes
+- Explored the with statement for automatic file closing
+- Understood how Python handles file pointers and empty line returns

+---